 The hotel capitalised on the publicity with a newspaper advertisement, slipping in that the room rates were a very reasonable £4.4s ($8.40) a day.
 It doesn’t sound like much, but when you consider that the following year I began my first job on a wage of £10.10s (or 10 guineas) a week, it was probably quite expensive.

 As an upmarket establishment, the Southern Cross had dress codes.
 Until the late 1960s, women were not admitted to the restaurant wearing pants.
 It was the era of the mini-skirt and the trouser suit.
 There’s a story that one fashionista, on being refused entry wearing her smart trouser suit, simply removed the pants and sashayed into the restaurant in the top half of the ensemble, wearing it as a very short mini.
+(This story is true.
+I recently had a note from the woman in question, who confirmed that she had her picture in Melbourne’s first Sunday paper, the Sunday Observer.)

 Well into the 1980s, the Southern Cross was the venue of choice for big events, in 1984 hosting the TV Week Logies, The Age/Caltex Sports Star Awards, the Victorian Wine Makers Exhibition and even the Australian Aerobic Championships.
 The Australis ballroom could accommodate 1600 people theatre style, or 1000 for a banquet and it boasted the largest convention facilities in Australia.